4GeeksAcademy/html-forms-tutorial-exercises/README.md

 $ learnpack plugins:install learnpack-html
 ```

-2. Download these particular exercises using learnpack and `cd` into the folder:
+2. Download these particular exercises using LearnPack and `cd` into the folder:

 ```bash
 $ learnpack download html-forms-tutorial-exercises